 Our Research Expertise – Your Research Choices

-The legal research at the School of Law at the University of Aberdeen is cutting-edge and first class.
-Our faculty publish at all the top publishing houses, such as Cambridge University Press, Oxford University Press, and MIT Press.
+The legal research at our School of Law is cutting-edge and first class.
+Our academics publish at all the top publishing houses, such as Cambridge University Press, Oxford University Press, and MIT Press.
 They also publish in a wide array of premier law journals across Africa, Australia, East Asia, Europe, and North America and they also publish in many different languages.

 When you start your research at our School of Law, you are opening doors around the world to explore new and exciting legal ideas.